-I am no baby expert but since I’ve done this whole baby thing twice, I feel like I have a pretty good idea of what you need and what you don’t.
-Here are a few of my most favorite baby items:
+I am no baby expert but since I've done this whole baby thing twice, I feel like I have a pretty good idea of what you need and what you don't.
+I am so excited to share my baby essentials from a times two mom with you.
+Here are a few of my most favorite baby items!

 I can't say enough good things about the DockATot.
 I know I've talked a lot on how amazing our Dock was, but when your baby isn't sleeping and somehow they magically fall asleep in there, you'd easily hand over a million dollars to get them to sleep.
 Luckily you don't have to spend a million dollars, but if you click on this link you can save $10 (you're welcome).
 It was also nice when visiting friends to have a safe spot to put them while McKinlee played or really just anywhere around the house.